Nek5000/NekROM/doc/source/matlab/index.rst

 Plotting
 --------

-The Matlab/Octave driver uses the NekToolKit for plotting of 2D fields.
+The Matlab/Octave driver uses NekToolKit for plotting of 2D fields.
 To enable this, clone the NekToolKit repository and either append it to the `MATLABPATH` environment variable (for MATLAB) or call `addpath` within `octaverc` (for Octave).